adner/adner.github.io/_posts/2025-07-29-fetchxmlbuilder-ai-anatomy.markdown

 ---
 ![title](/images/250729/title.png)

-[Jonas Rapp](https://www.linkedin.com/in/rappen/) has just released an update to [FetchXML Builder](https://fetchxmlbuilder.com/) that includes the possibility to use AI to construct FetchXml queries - see the [release notes](https://fetchxmlbuilder.com/releases/1-2025-7/) and his post on [LinkedIn](https://www.linkedin.com/posts/rappen_ai-chat-in-fetchxml-builder-getting-to-activity-7355935874234171393-wfZW?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w).
-As I have [mentioned](https://www.linkedin.com/posts/andreas-adner-70b1153_fetchxmlbuilder-infused-with-ai-activity-7353891922370793472-PgcI?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w), I have had the pleasure of helping Jonas with implementing this functionality, which was fun in all kinds of ways.<!--end_excerpt--> In this blog post I will try to explain a little bit about how the AI-functionality is built - specifically from an AI function calling perspective.
+[Jonas Rapp](https://www.linkedin.com/in/rappen/) has just released an update to [FetchXML Builder](https://fetchxmlbuilder.com/) that makes it possible to use AI to construct FetchXml queries - see the [release notes](https://fetchxmlbuilder.com/releases/1-2025-7/) and his post on [LinkedIn](https://www.linkedin.com/posts/rappen_ai-chat-in-fetchxml-builder-getting-to-activity-7355935874234171393-wfZW?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w).

+As I have [mentioned](https://www.linkedin.com/posts/andreas-adner-70b1153_fetchxmlbuilder-infused-with-ai-activity-7353891922370793472-PgcI?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w), I have had the pleasure of helping Jonas to implement this functionality, which has been fun in all kinds of ways.<!--end_excerpt--> In this blog post I intend to explain a bit more about how the AI-functionality was built - specifically from an AI function calling perspective.

-Jonas has blogged about the AI capabilities in FXB, and have some insights on how the AI-code found in the XTB Helpers library can be utilized also by other tools, check it out [here](https://jonasr.app/ai-code-helpers/).
+Jonas has blogged about the AI capabilities in FXB, and shared some insights on how the AI-code found in the XTB Helpers library can be utilized also by other tools - check it out [here](https://jonasr.app/ai-code-helpers/).
 Also, take a look at his [video](https://www.youtube.com/watch?v=E4Lj9C1ZMVU) that gives a great overview.

 ## General architecture
 The AI functionality in FetchXML Builder is based on the abstractions in [Microsoft.Extensions.AI](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai) - a library that is used throughout the Microsoft AI stack - for example in:

-- [**Semantic Kernel**](https://learn.microsoft.com/en-us/semantic-kernel/overview/) - the AI (agent) orchestration framework from Microsoft, which is have [blogged](https://nullpointer.se/2025/07/19/semantic-kernel-mcp.html) about.
+- [**Semantic Kernel**](https://learn.microsoft.com/en-us/semantic-kernel/overview/) - the AI (agent) orchestration framework from Microsoft, which I have [blogged](https://nullpointer.se/2025/07/19/semantic-kernel-mcp.html) about.

 - [**The C# Model Context Protocol SDK**](https://github.com/modelcontextprotocol/csharp-sdk) that I have used in a number of tech demos, for example [this one](https://nullpointer.se/dataverse/mcp/2025/07/06/dataverse-mcp-claude.html).